lsst-dm/alert_stream/README.md

 This will create a network named `alertstream_default`, or something similar, with the default driver over which the other containers will connect and will start Kafka and Zookeeper.

+Note: To start your OWN broker (non-shared on epyc) from which to send and read a stream, you will need to do two things.

+1. In the docker-compose.yml file, change the service names of "kafka" and "zookeeper" to something like "maria-kafka" and "maria-zookeeper."
+2. In the Python files for sending and receiving the stream, change the configuration of Kafka bootstrap.servers from "kafka:9092" to "maria-kafka:9092."

 **Build docker container**

 From the alert_stream directory: